jaep99/jaep99/README.md

 - **Path and Motion Planning**

 ### 🌱 Currently Working On
-- Researching methods to optimize reinforcement learning based on user preferences for more effective learning.
+- Researching methods to optimize learning based control on user preferences for more effective learning.
 - Path planning and optimization algorithms for safe and ideal trajectory.

 ### 📫 How to reach me